-The Trust has applied for registration with the Charity Commission.
-If accepted, it will be required to submit an Annual Report, which will be publicly accessible.
+The Trust is registered with the Charity Commission.
+It is required to submit an Annual Report, which will be made publicly accessible.
 The report may contain names of awardees for the year in question and the amount of their award.
 It will contain no further personal information.

 If you have any questions about the way in which we hold and process your personal information, or if you wish to make a complaint, please contact the Trust:

 c/o Dr Katherine McDonald, Department of Classics and Ancient History, University of Exeter, Amory Building, Rennes Drive, Exeter EX4 4RJ.